carpentries/carpentries.org-archive/_posts/2024/11/2024-11-07-czi-aph-recap-blog.md

 # Lessons Learned from Danielle Sieh, Workshops and Training Manager

 As a member of the Workshops and Instruction Team, you might think I would be an expert in all things workshops.
-But the truth is, as a first-time host I’ve learned so much from the Instructors, Helpers, and learners!
+But the truth is, as a first-time host I’ve learned so much from the Instructors, helpers, and learners!
 Below, I’ve highlighted some of the most valuable lessons I’ve gained from the experience to date:

 1. To create a task checklist and schedule of availability for Instructors and Helpers, we used a new resource developed based on feedback from our recent Instructor meetings - the workshop planning sheet.
 The sheet was super helpful in dividing tasks, storing important links for easy access, and providing a visual of everyone’s availability.